droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 * Strahd von Zarovich seeks to escape from the grasp of the Mists.
 He has prepared a dark and secret plot to do so, harnessing the power of three ancient shrines to defy the will of the Dark Powers that rule this land.
 (Morgantha doesn’t know the specifics of his plot or the nature of the shrines, but knows that one of the three shrines is located among the circle of standing stones located at the base of the windmill’s hill.)
 * Unbeknownst to Strahd, a traitor lurks in his midst: his eldest wife and **vampire spawn** Sasha Ivliskova.
 (Morgantha is wildly amused by this treachery, and has taken no action to warn Strahd of her conflicted loyalties.)

-Before the binding circle is lowered, the players can also demand that Morgantha lend them a heartstone with a successful DC 10 Charisma (Intimidation) check.
+Before the binding circle is lowered, the players can also demand that Morgantha lend them a heartstone with a successful DC 15 Intimidation check.
 If persuaded to do so, Morgantha commands Bella to produce her heartstone, which—after a loud and vehement dissent—Bella grimly offers to the players.

 If Morgantha’s request for parley is denied, the coven fights to the death.
 ## H7c.
 Escape From Old Bonegrinder
 If the hags knock the players unconscious, the players awaken 1d4 + 4 hours after their defeat in <span class="citation">O4.
 Domed Attic (p.
 128)</span>.
-They have been gagged and bound using ragged strips torn from bed sheets and dirty clothing, which have the statistics of *hempen rope*.
-The two strongest members of the party have been infected with cackle fever and poisoned with *pale tincture*, respectively.
+They have been gagged and bound using ragged strips torn from bed sheets and dirty clothing, which have the statistics of *[Rope](https://2e.aonprd.com/Equipment.aspx?ID=2748)*.
+The two strongest members of the party have been infected with Abyssal Plague and poisoned with *pale tincture*, respectively.

+**Pale Tincture**
+**Saving Throw** DC 25 Fortitude; **Onset** 1 minute; **Maximum Duration** 1 day; **Stage 1** [enfeebled](https://2e.aonprd.com/Conditions.aspx?ID=13) 1 and [stupefied](https://2e.aonprd.com/Conditions.aspx?ID=37) 1 (10 minutes); **Stage 2** enfeebled 2 and stupefied 2 (1 hour); **Stage 3** [fatigued](https://2e.aonprd.com/Conditions.aspx?ID=15), enfeebled 4, and stupefied 4 (1 day)

 While the players’ legs are bound, they are **restrained.** While the players’ hands are bound, they move at half speed, have disadvantage on weapon attacks, and can’t use somatic components for spells.

-The players find that they are also surrounded and guarded by six **dretches**, which Morgantha has summoned from the barrel of ichor in <span class="citation">O1.
+The players find that they are also surrounded and guarded by six **dretches ([Pusks](https://2e.aonprd.com/Monsters.aspx?ID=2895))**, which Morgantha has summoned from the barrel of ichor in <span class="citation">O1.
 Ground Floor (p.
 126)</span>.
 Their weapons, magic items, arcane or druidic focii, holy symbols, and armor have been confiscated and placed in the empty crate in <span class="citation">O3.
 Bedroom (p.
 127)</span>.
 ### Morgantha’s Interrogation
 As soon as the players awaken, Morgantha mounts the ladder to the attic and leers over them, still wearing her humanoid disguise.
-She chooses a player, seemingly at random (though making sure to choose the player infected with cackle fever), and removes their gag, though not their binds.
+She chooses a player, seemingly at random (though making sure to choose the player infected with Abyssal Plague), and removes their gag, though not their binds.

 Morgantha then pleasantly asks them to tell her who they are and why they have come to the windmill.

 ***Defying Morgantha.*** If the player proves obstinate or defiant, Morgantha releases her disguise and returns to her horrifying **night hag** form.
 She leans in close toward that player, baring her sharp, yellowed teeth, and whispers in their ear, “Children always fancy themselves heroes in their dreams.
 But dreams can so easily become nightmares—and nightmares are my bread and meat.”
-Morgantha then casts *bestow curse* on that player, cursing their Constitution saving throws and recasting the spell if it is initially unsuccessful.
+Ofalia then casts *Outcast's Curse* on that player and recasting the spell if it is initially unsuccessful (ideally, waiting for **Critical Failure** result).

 Once the player is cursed, Morgantha draws a single claw across that player’s cheek, making an ***unarmed strike*** against that player and choosing to deal 1 damage on a hit.
 (Assuming the player expended hit dice to recover hit points during a short rest while unconscious, this shouldn’t render that player unconscious.)
-Any damage taken forces that player to make a Constitution saving throw against the effects of cackle fever.
-Morgantha continues to make small scratches across the player’s flesh until the player succumbs to the effects of cackle fever, forcing all other humanoids in the attic to make DC 10 Constitution saving throws or be infected with cackle fever themselves.
+Any damage taken forces that player to make a Fortitude saving throw against the effects of Abyssal Plague.
+Morgantha continues to make small scratches across the player’s flesh until the player succumbs to the effects of Abyssal Plague, forcing all other humanoids in the attic to make DC 23 Fortitude saving throws or be infected with Abyssal Plague themselves.

 Morgantha then warmly informs the players that there are two children imprisoned in the bedroom below.
 Tonight, the hags will kill them and grind their bones into flour to make more dream pastries.
 When the players inevitably fall asleep, the hags will ensure that they suffer horrible nightmares and gain no rest from their sleep.
 In the morning, the players will be fed the dream pastries made from the children’s remains and provided an additional opportunity to answer Morgantha’s questions.